hundeo:

 In case of regular or recurrent diarrhea, please contact your veterinarian.
 In this case, various causes can weaken your pet's intestines.

-For example, your four-legged friend Antibiotics administered or did he consumed the "wrong food" for a longer period of time.
+For example, your dog was given Antibiotics administered or did he consumed the "wrong food" for a longer period of time.

 A visit to the veterinarian usually helps, because he can prescribe you preparations that protect the intestine, build up the intestinal flora and stimulate the intestinal activity.